One size fits all

 Still, in a recent filing to the Securities and Exchange Commission, MediaNews makes it clear that its strategy is “to increase operating cash flows at acquired newspapers by reducing labor costs.”

 It’s too soon to be sure what MediaNews has in store for the Merc, Palmer said.
 But he added that McClatchy helped shape the Merc’s fate.
 “I think part of Gary Pruitt’s legacy rests on what Singleton does.
 If Singleton turns the Mercury News into a mediocrity, he is answerable for his decisions.”

 But Pruitt dismissed any notion that McClatchy would be to blame for the Merc’s woes under Singleton.

-“I’m not going to respond to a hypothetical about that,” Pruitt told SN&R. “I don’t expect the Mercury News to be driven into the ground.
+“I’m not going to respond to a hypothetical about that,” Pruitt said.
+“I don’t expect the Mercury News to be driven into the ground.
 I expect it to do well.
 It’s clearly a great paper.”

 Bryant said that her papers are so focused on the local picture that it wouldn’t make sense to mess with their formula.
 “I can’t speak to the big picture, but in the smaller picture, I don’t think much is going to change,” said Bryant.

 But at other papers, reporters are concerned about “clustering,” a strategy MediaNews uses to spread fewer reporters over a wider regional area.
 One reporter, working on a story that affects more than one community, might see her byline appear in six or seven papers the next day.

 If done right, Griff Palmer said, clustering can be much more efficient and even strengthen local papers.
 But there is a danger too.
 “What you worry about is the use of reporters as just interchangeable parts,” said Palmer.
 Clustering can also mean a lack of any sort of “local personality,” he added, and, at worst, “cookie-cutter journalism.”